-Elevated storage temperatures cause HDPE containers to shrink; harsh conditions can cause severe distortion.
+Elevated storage temperatures cause HDPE containers to shrink, and harsh conditions can cause severe distortion.
 The degree of distortion and shrinkage depends on the bottle design and storage conditions.
 Higher storage temperatures also accelerate the aging process of the container.

 Provide moderate storage temperatures to ensure consistent bottle dimensions and properties.
-It is routinely reported that HDPE bottles can withstand temperatures fo 110°F for brief periods.
+It is routinely reported that HDPE bottles can withstand temperatures of 110°F for brief periods.

 Humid Storage Conditions